jameslittle230/stork/readme.md

 You probably don't want to add an interface to your own website that lets you search through the Federalist papers.
 Here's how to make your search bar yours.

+To build an index, you need the Stork executable on your computer.
+On a Mac, you can run `$ brew install jameslittle230/stork-tap/stork` to download it.
+If that doesn't work for you, check out the [installation documentation](https://stork-search.net/docs/) to learn how to build it manually.

 The search index is based on a document structure: you give Stork a list of documents on disk and include some metadata about those documents, and Stork will build its search index based on the contents of those documents.

-To begin, you need a configuration file that describes, among other things, that list of files:
+First, you need a configuration file that describes, among other things, that list of files:

 ```toml
 [input]